SymbioticEDA/sva-demos/README.md

 The subset of SVA supported in sby is defined [here](https://symbiyosys.readthedocs.io/en/latest/verific.html)

+We have also made a video that covers this topic - which you can watch here https://www.youtube.com/watch?v=1lCLWRDm92w

 ## Demos

 In all these demos, we are making use of default clocking, so the properties by default